Toner-64920/Toner-64920/README.md

 if you have questions or want specific projects/repository invites

 Projects/Public Work:
--Sales Forecasting LSTM Neural Network (Python) -Version Control Tests (Modelica)
+- Sales Forecasting LSTM Neural Network (Python)

+- Version Control Tests (Modelica)

--And more...
+- And more...

 Other projects are available but require invites to access.
 If you want access please ask for approval and provide a reason why you want access.